From Quetzals to Capuchins, Discover a Wilder Side of Costa Rica

 Guided by a top naturalist Expedition Leader, discover Costa Rica’s less-visited south Pacific coast, an unspoiled region rarely seen by the typical tourist

-Float the Sierpe River in search of monkeys, crocodiles, iguanas and birds, and look for resplendent quetzals in the misty cloud forest of the Talamanca Mountains
+Float the Sierpe River in search of monkeys, crocodiles, iguanas and birds, and look for resplendent quetzals in the cloud forests of the Talamanca Mountains

 Stay at secluded ecolodges in Costa Rica's most tucked-away natural settings, where intimacy, hospitality and local ambience prevail, away from crowds

 Most Tourists Never See the Real Costa Rica.
 With Us, You Will.

 For more than three decades we’ve been guiding guests into Costa Rica's natural wonders.
 Over that time, we’ve built up an extensive knowledge of the country, which has enabled us to uncover a whole slate of less-traveled wilderness experiences to share with our guests.
 Read more about what makes this Costa Rica adventure so distinctive:

 Visit the Less-Traveled Southern Pacific Coast Our unusual itinerary focuses on more remote destinations away from the standard tourist track, including Tiskita, a fly-in jungle lodge that's the best-kept secret in Costa Rica.
 Here, we’re surrounded by pristine tropical rain forest within an 800-acre private biological reserve.
 Casual tourists—even those who have been to Costa Rica many times with other tour operators—rarely see this unspoiled region that's just a few miles from the Panama border, it's an unspoiled place rarely seen by most Costa Rica visitors.

 Very Small Groups Offer a Genuine Encounter with Nature Unlike most tour operators, we limit our groups to just 10 guests.
 Whether you’re in the cloud forest, the rain forest or the coastal lowlands, you’ll have a more authentic nature experience without the chatter and rustling that big tour groups in the outdoors can’t help but cause.
 We are able to focus on the sights and sounds of many animals and birds—such as the deep, melodious calls of the resplendent quetzal or the high-pitched chirps of white-faced capuchin monkeys—that aren’t afraid to stick around as our small group approaches.